-To characterize the sediments of the four landscape zones (fore reef, reef flat, tidal channel, seagrass), we applied the Udden-Wentworth scale (Wentworth, 1922) as following: gravel (>2000 μm), coarse sand (1000-2000 μm), medium sand (500-1000 μm), medium-fine sand (250-500 μm), fine sand (125-250 μm), very fine sand (63-125 μm) and silt (<63 μm).
+To characterize the sediments of the four landscape zones (fore reef, reef flat, tidal channel, seagrass), we applied the Udden-Wentworth scale (Wentworth, 1922) as follows:

+gravel (>2000 μ m), coarse sand (1000-2000 μ m), medium sand (500-1000 μm), medium-fine sand (250-500 μm), fine sand $(125-250 \,\mu\text{m})$, very fine sand $(63-125 \,\mu\text{m})$, and silt (<63 μm).
 Each individual fraction was calculated as weight percentage of the total bulk sediment.
 We used the logarithmic Folk and Ward method (Folk and Ward, 1957) to compare sediment gain size distributions because it places more weight on the central portion of the distribution and less on the tails, and was more appropriate for our sediments, which had a large particle size range (Blott and Pye, 2001).
 The physical description of sediments was based on the granulometric output and appearance of the bulk sediment after Folk (Folk, 1954).
 Summary statistics (mean, median (D50), standard deviation, skewness, and kurtosis) were estimated for each zone based on log-transformed data using the G2Sd R package (Fournier et al., 2014).
-As an indication of variability of grain sizes found within each zone, a measure of the spread of grain sizes (D10-D90) was calculated by subtracting the grain size at which 10% (D10) of the grains are more coarse from the grain size (D90) where 90% of the grains are found to be more coarse (Blott and Pye, 2001).
-Differences among the four landscape zones were compared for each grain size class of Udden-Wentworth scale using a Kruskal-Wallis test with a post-hoc t-test with pooled standard deviation.
-To assess differences in local sediment characteristics, compared to landscape sediment properties, a representative sediment sample of each seagrass community was photographed at high-resolution over a 5 mm grid and qualitatively compared based on appearance and texture (Folk, 1954).
+As an indication of variability in grain sizes found within each zone, a measure of the spread of grain sizes (D10-D90) was calculated by subtracting the grain size at which 10% (D10) of the grains are more coarse from the grain size (D90) at which 90 % of the grains are found to be more coarse (Blott and Pye, 2001).
+Differences among the four landscape zones were compared for each grain size class of Udden-Wentworth scale using a Kruskal-Wallis test with a post hoc t test with pooled standard deviation.
+To assess differences in local sediment characteristics, compared to landscape sediment properties, a representative sediment sample of each seagrass community was photographed at high resolution over a 5 mm grid and qualitatively compared based on appearance and texture (Folk, 1954).

 Multivariate analyses were used to describe and categorize the patterns in seagrass species assemblages found at the 19 sample sites.
-First, Braun-Blanquet cover categories were converted to the midpoint of the cover range (Wilkum and Shanholtzer, 1978), square root transformed to down weight the influence of abundant species, and relativized to the total abundance of each site.
+First, Braun-Blanquet cover categories were converted to the midpoint of the cover range (Wilkum and Shanholtzer, 1978) and then square-root transformed to down-weight the influence of abundant species, and finally cover estimates were relativized to the total abundance of each site.
 A Bray-Curtis similarity index was then calculated based on the similarity of species composition and cover among sites (Bray and Curtis, 1957).
-Then, based on this similarity matrix, both non-metric multidimensional scaling (NMDS) and hierarchical cluster analysis (average linkage) were preformed to group sites by similarity in seagrass species composition and cover (ter Braak, 1995; Kent and Coker, 1992; Legendre and Legendre, 1998).
+Then, based on this similarity matrix, both nonmetric multidimensional scaling (NMDS) and hierarchical cluster analysis (average linkage) were preformed to group sites by similarity in seagrass species composition and cover (ter Braak, 1995; Kent and Coker, 1992; Legendre and Legendre, 1998).
 These categorizations were used to identify the seagrass species assemblages (communities) present in the sampled meadows.
-The vegan package (version 2.2-0; (Oksanen et al., 2014) in R (R Core Development Team 2016) was used for all multivariate analysis.
+The vegan package (version 2.2-0; (Oksanen et al., 2014) in R (R Core Development Team, 2016) was used for all multivariate analysis.